Brainard Homestead State Park: History

 The known history of Brainard Homestead State Park begins in 1842 when Timothy Green constructed a farmhouse on the property.
 Green never lived in the farmhouse, but leased it to Jonathan Morgan.
 In March 1854, the property was sold to Selden Tyler Brainerd.
 Brainerd with his wife, Harriet, raised five children in the 30 ft by 25 ft farmhouse.
 At some point ownership of the property was transferred to Geraldine W. Hayden in a will.
 In March 1929, Hayden died and willed the property to the State of Connecticut so that the homestead could be utilized as a memorial to her grandfather.
 A report by the Connecticut State Park and Forest Commission noted that it was not an ideal situation due to the concerns about identifying a proposed site in advance and establishing the adaptability of the land for public use.
 The report also notes that Mrs. Hayden was unknown to the commissioners and despite the land having significant liabilities was waiting to become a state park by 1930.
 The delay in its transformation stemmed from a request that William Brainerd, one of Selden and Harriet's sons, have life use of the property.
 William Brainerd died in 1936 and the terms of the will were completed.
 At a later date, the State of Connecticut dismantled the buildings and established the Brainard Homestead State Park.

 Land use records show that two fields on the farm were once leased and used by Mortimer Gelston, but the fields surrounding or on the Brainard Homestead State Park continue to be actively farmed.
 Leary writes that the park preserves the Brainard Homestead and notes that the foundations and cellar pits are visible and provides a picture of the fieldstone foundation.

-The establishment date of the Brainard Homestead State Park is unknown, but it predates the death of William Brainard.
+The establishment date of the Brainard Homestead State Park is unknown, but it predates the death of William Brainerd.
 The 1934 State of Connecticut Register and Manual lists the Brainard Homestead State Park as the 39th State Park and consists of 25 acres.
 Though it is unspecific, the 1932 State of Connecticut Register and Manual notes that there were 40 state parks as of May 1, 1932.